dothiv/DothivValueObjectBundle/README.md

-ValueObjectBundle
+DothivValueObjectBundle
 =================

-A collection of value objects
+A collection of value objects.